Draconizations/malachite/docs/general/directives.md

 `.modifiers`, separated by a period, can be chained together to modify the directive's behavior.
 Malachite directives have a convention where modifiers prefixed with a `!` (i.e. `!play`) *disable* a default behavior, while modifiers without a `!` *enable* additional behaviors.

 ### Expression
-Finally, `expression` is any valid javascript expression. `x-directive="variable ? 'yes' : 'no'"`
+Finally, `expression` is any valid javascript expression.
+Including ternaries, function calls, and everything else: `x-directive="shouldSayYes() ? 'yes' : 'no'"`.

 !!!
 Warning "Tip"
     A lot of Malachite's built in directives expect the expression to evaluate to a *string*.
 This includes `x-passage`, `x-frame` and `x-link`, which take a passage name.
 Make sure you wrap your passage name in 'single quotes' *inside* the double quotes.
 I.e. `x-frame="'My Passage'"`.